Jean-Alain Boumsong: Rangers

-Newcastle
+Newcastle United

 Boumsong signed a 5 1/2-year contract with the Magpies.

 The £8 million transfer fee raised eyebrows, as the player, being out of contract, had joined Rangers for free just months before, at which point Newcastle showed no interest in signing him.
 This transfer is one of those about which the Stevens inquiry report in June 2007 expressed concerns:

 "There remains inconsistencies in evidence provided by Graeme Souness – a former manager of the club – and Freddy Shepherd – apparently acting in an undefined role but not as a club official – as to their respective roles in transfer negotiations."

 "The inquiry is still awaiting clarification from agent Willie McKay".

 However the Stevens enquiry later issued two clarifications.
 It said of Souness, "We wish to make it clear that inconsistencies did not exist within the evidence given by Graeme Souness to Quest concerning his role in transfers covered by the Inquiry during his time as manager of Newcastle United F.C. and neither the Premier League nor do Quest have any concerns in this regard".
 As regards McKay it stated: "Further to the key findings from the final Quest report published on 15 June 2007 by the Premier League, Quest would like to emphasise that, in that report, it was clear that no evidence of irregular payments was found in the transfers in the inquiry period which involved the agent Willie McKay.
 Quest would also like to thank Mr McKay for his cooperation with the inquiry."

 He had a mixed time during his stay on Tyneside in regards to his form.
 During his first season at Newcastle he was praised for his defensive abilities and partnership with Titus Bramble.
 His popularity led to fans shouting the first syllable of his name, elongating the sound in a similar way to Arsenal fans chanting Nwankwo Kanu's name.

-His second season at Newcastle however was less well received.
-Boumsong's defensive abilities began to lapse and was often blamed for the conceding of goals.
-He blamed this lapse in form on his girlfriend's illness and other personal problems.

 Juventus

 On 22 August 2006, Boumsong joined the recently Serie B relegated Juventus for a fee of £3.3m, with future incentives promised to Newcastle relating to Juventus' future performance.
 In September 2006, Boumsong scored his first Juventus goal in a game against Crotone where Juventus won 3–0.
 Valeri Bojinov scored the other two goals.
-In Boumsong's final match with Juventus, he scored a key equaliser in their Coppa Italia match against rivals Internazionale on 23 January 2008.
+In Boumsong's final match with Juventus, he scored a key equaliser in their Coppa Italia match against rivals Inter Milan on 23 January 2008.